An Eater's Guide: The Best Food In New Orleans Right Now (15+ Restaurants)

 925 Common St, New Orleans, LA 70112

-Here I had frog legs and hushpuppies as starters, both of which were very good.
+Here I had frog legs and hushpuppies as starters—both were delicious.
 For lunch, I had the seafood boil, which it seemed like they were known for.
 They have a build your own system where you can choose exactly which seafoods you want included in your boil and how you want it seasoned.
 I had the headless shrimp, snow crab legs, crawfish, and lobster.
 It comes with sausage and potatoes as well.
 For seasoning, I went with the fiery special which is a combination of all of the seasonings they have.
 I had it by myself, but it’s definitely a shareable meal because you get so much seafood.
 The flavoring was great and the meal was filing.

 9.Olde Nola Cookery